 USM Anywhere provides hundreds of AlienApps that translate log data from common devices, operating systems, and applications.
 When USM Anywhere receives the raw data, it must identify a data source to use for normalization.
 Many data sources produce syslog messages that can be used to identify the device or application producing the message (auto-discovered), while other data sources produce log data that requires more guidance to identify a match for the data (not auto-discovered).

 Not all AlienApps accept hints, however, because some syslog messages only contain generic data.
 For hints to work, syslog messages must contain unique information.
 When such information is missing, USM Anywhere can neither automatically identify those data sources nor read their syslog data, hence the data sources are not auto-discovered.
-These AlienApps require a manual association between the asset forwarding the syslog messages and the AlienApp.
+These AlienApps require a manual association between the device sending the syslog messages and the AlienApp.
 See Assign Assets to AlienApps for detailed instructions.

 When multiple AlienApps are assigned to an asset, it can happen that an incorrect AlienApp is invoked to parse and normalize the log message, especially when the needed AlienApp is not included in the list of manually assigned AlienApps.